adsanderson/adamsanderson-blog/src/posts/2025-02-22-acceptance-tests-and-playwright.md

 ---
 templateKey: blog-post
-title: Building Acceptance Tests with Playwright
+title: Building Acceptance Tests with Playwright using a 4 layer model
-description: 'or: How I learned to layer my tests'
+description: 'or: How I learned to accept tests and fixture the whats'
 publishDate: 2025-03-02T11:15:00
 tags:
   - testing